sundeepdundi/Java8Example/README.md

 # Java8Example

-It contains Java example witj Java 8 feature
+It contains Java example with Java 8 feature